semojs/semo-plugin-read-mono/packages/semo-plugin-read/README.md

 Parse and read a url or a md file with your favorate format.

 选项：
   --format, -F                  Output format, use --available-formats to see all supported formats, default: markdown.
                                                                                                     [默认值: "markdown"]
-  --clipboard, -C          Input from clipboard --proxy, -P              Proxy images to prevent anti-hotlinking.
+  --clipboard                   Input from clipboard --proxy, -P                   Proxy images to prevent anti-hotlinking.
   --port                        Web server port.                                                          [默认值: 3000] --domain                      Set source input from which domain, without protocol and www.
+  --open-browser, --open, -B    Auto open browser.
+  --clear-console, --clear, -C  Auto open browser.
   --title                       Prepend title, use no-title to disable.
   --footer                      Append footer, use no-footer to disable.                                  [默认值: true] --toc                         Include TOC
   --rename, -R                  New name, with extension.
   --output, -O                  Location for output.
   --available-formats, -A       List all supported formats
 ```

 ## Extend plugin